florian-vuillemot/weblodge/README.md

 At the end of a deployment, **WebLodge** creates a file named `.weblodge.json` by default.
 This file contains the previous configuration, enabling **WebLodge** to update your application with the same parameters.
 This file can be version-controlled and used in your Continuous Deployment.

-You can change the name of this file with the `--config-filename` option.
+You can change the name of this file with the `--config-file` option.

 Example:
 ```
-weblodge build --config-filename myconfigfile.json
+weblodge build --config-file myconfigfile.json
 ```

 ## Manage your WebLodge-deployed application